Yashu73/Online-Examination-Syatem/README.md

 # Online-Examination-Syatem
 Online Examination System Web Application developed using java with advance features like Jsp , servlet .
+Database used Oracle.
+Model MVC